UPDATE – I have recently revised this post as of November 2016.

 I should clarify that copious amounts of sugar were also involved in getting me where I am – you need energy somehow.
 Also lots of yelling, swearing and bashing of head on desk.
 That, and a strong hope that I know what the hell I’m doing – Impostor Syndrome is a *bitch*.

-UPDATE – As of November 2016, I’m still working for Queensland government.
-I’ve been in this position for just under 5 years now and I’m still loving what I do – and still learning so much.
-I finally completed my degree – was award my Bachelors of Information Technology (QUT) in the middle of 2014, just over 2 years ago.
+UPDATE – As of January 2019, I’m still working for Queensland government.
+I’ve been in this position for just over 7 years now and I’m still loving what I do – and still learning so much.
+I completed my degree – I was awarded my Bachelors of Information Technology (QUT) in the middle of 2014, just over 2 years ago.
 I also completed my MCSA in Windows Server 2012 R2.

 It meant that, at the end of it all, I came out with: